Dozens killed in Russian strike on military educational facility in central Ukraine - Local News 8

 By Ivana Kottasová and Kosta Gak, CNN

-(CNN) — A Russian strike against a military educational facility in Poltava, central Ukraine, has killed 41 people and injured more than 180 others, the country’s President Volodymyr Zelensky said on Tuesday.
+(CNN) — A Russian strike against a military educational facility in central Ukraine killed 41 people and injured over 180 others, President Volodymyr Zelensky said, in one of the deadliest single attacks since the start of Moscow’s full-scale invasion in February 2022.

-Zelensky said that according to preliminary information, two ballistic missiles hit the facility and a nearby hospital on Tuesday morning.
+Zelensky said preliminary information indicated two ballistic missiles hit the facility in the city of Poltava and a nearby hospital on Tuesday morning.

+“We say again and again to everyone in the world who has the power to stop this terror: air defense systems and missiles are needed in Ukraine, not somewhere in a warehouse,” Zelensky said in a statement.

+Speaking about the attack, Zelensky repeated his call on Ukraine’s Western allies to supply Kyiv with more air defenses and lift restrictions on his country’s military using their weapons to strike inside Russia.

 This is a breaking story and will be updated.